repans/Google-IT-Support-Professional-Certificate/Operating-Systems-and-You--Becoming-a-Power-User/Week-5/Graded-Quiz--Process-Management.md

 - [ ] From the CLI, use the ps command.

-### 4. When using the ps -x command to check the status of a process in Linux, how would you know if a process is suspended (stopped)?
+### 4. When using the ps -ef command to read process information in Linux, what is the process’ PPID?

-- [ ] There is a letter S under the STAT field.
+- [ ] Its Process Identification number
-- [ ] There is a letter R under the STAT field.
+- [ ] The ID of the person who launched the process
-- [ ] There is a letter S under the COMMAND field.
+- [x] The Process Identification number of its parent
-- [x] There is a letter T under the STAT field.
+- [ ] The terminal associated with the process

 ### 05. Which of the following represents a signal in Linux?